Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 The Hallucinogenic Broomstick

-The flying broom is a sanitized version of of hallucinogenic substance use.
-Certain New England garden and forest herbs have mind altering properties, as the Salem women learned.
+The flying broom is a sanitized version of hallucinogenic substance use.
+Certain New England garden and forest herbs have mind-altering properties, as the Salem women learned.

 As found recorded circa 1450, a length of wood about the diameter of a broomstick was dipped or soaked in an herb extract or an herb-based ointment.